 To wear your kilt casually, pair with a jumper, during the colder weather or style with a simple button-down shirt without a tie or a t-shirt during the warmer seasons.
 Select colours that compliment your kilt and create a fashionable look.

-Your kilt hose as normal, with or without flashes depending on your style, or worn loosely worn at the shins for a casual appearance.
+Your kilt hose can be worn as normal, with or without flashes depending on your style, or loosely at the shins for a casual appearance.
 Our kilt socks are made from a wool mix with a ribbed decoration and a diamond design at the cuff top.
-For footwear, choose simple shoes or boots will maintain a relaxed appearance, for a slightly dressier look finish your outfit with a pair of brogue shoes.
+For footwear, choose simple shoes or boots will maintain a relaxed appearance.
+For a slightly dressier look, finish your outfit with a pair of brogue shoes.

 Accessorise